beadsland/Soma/CODE_OF_CONDUCT.md

 Code of Conduct
 ===============

-Contact: elixir-lang-conduct@googlegroups.com

 Why have a Code of Conduct?
 ---------------------------

 As contributors and maintainers of this project, we are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.

-The goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about Elixir effectively, productively, and respectfully, even in face of disagreements.
+The goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about Soma effectively, productively, and respectfully, even in face of disagreements.
 The Code of Conduct also provides a mechanism for resolving conflicts in the community when they arise.

 Our Values
 ----------

-These are the values Elixir developers should aspire to:
+These are the values Soma developers should aspire to:

 -	Be friendly and welcoming
 -	Be patient